bigspider/LedgerHQ.github.io/_posts/2020-11-06-why-multisig-wont-let-you-scale-your-digital-asset-business.md

 ---
 layout: post
-title: why multisig won't let you scale your digital asset business
+title: Why multisig won't let you scale your digital asset business
 author: Vincent Debast
 summary: How Multisig affects the scalability and efficiency of firms that manage digital assets, and why Ledger Vault is a superior alternative.
 featured-img: multisig